radiorabe/raar-ui/README.md

 Run `ng serve` and `npm run cy:open` to open the Cypress test runner (browser tests) or `npm run cy:run` for a single run.
 The browser tests cover a good amount of the frontend's functionality.

-Run `ng test` to run the unit tests of the project (Currently, some dummy specs only).

 Run `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/raar-ui` directory.

 To keep Angular up-to-date, run `ng update` to get a list of available updates and follow the instructions.
 For the other dependencies, check `npm outdated`, adjust version numbers in `package.json` and update with `npm update`.